sair-lab/iSLAM/README.md

 #### TartanAir

 We test on the Hard sequences of Ocean and Soulcity enviroments in TartanAir.
 Please download them [here](https://theairlab.org/tartanair-dataset/).
+The IMU data can be found [here](https://buffalo.box.com/s/sjesyq6ogievmlv1rsydnjst83qhrscy).

 ### Download Pretrain Model